opiter09/FF1-FFC-Chunk-Manager/README.md

 		- text/text_dino_short_name: normal vivosaur names
 		- text/text_museum: vivosaur Fossilary entries

-5. Download Fossil Fighters Tool, which can be found at https://github.com/jianmingyong/Fossil-Fighters-Tool/releases.
-Unzip it, and place the file from step 4 in the same folder as fftool.exe.
+05. Download Fossil Fighters Tool, which can be found at https://github.com/jianmingyong/Fossil-Fighters-Tool/releases.
+Unzip it, and place the file from step 4 in the same folder as "fftool.exe".
 Also place the file from this repo named "compress.bat" into that same folder.

-6. Drag the file from Step 4 onto fftool.exe.
+06. Drag the file from Step 4 onto fftool.exe.
 This will create a folder named "bin" if one was not there already, and inside that a folder with the same name as your file.

-7. Select from among the folders in this repository the one with the same name as your file.
-Move the contents of that folder to the folder within the folder created in Step 6, i.e. into the folder containing "0.bin."

-8. Run the batch file (or Command-Line the python file if not on Windows) with "split" in its name.
-This will create a folder full of little chunks, which are appropriately named for easy editing.
+07. Move/copy "chunk.exe" here inside the folder inside "bin", i.e. where the file "0.bin" is.
+Run "chunk.exe" by simply clicking it.
+At that point, a dialogue will pop up asking you to select a text file with names in them; choose the appropriate one from inside the folder "Text Files" here (the names should be obvious, and ignore the "_Zero" prefixes).

-9. Edit those to your heart's content, using my the documentation found at https://github.com/opiter09/Fossil-Fighters-Documentation as a guide.
-This requires use of a Hex
+08. This will thus generate a folder named "chunkFiles" where the "0.bin" is, with a number of files that are each a separate "chunk" of the main one.
+You can then edit those to your heart's content, using my the documentation found at https://github.com/opiter09/Fossil-Fighters-Documentation as a guide.
+This requires use of a Hex Editor (I use HxD, which can be found at https://mh-nexus.de/en/hxd/), and some program to convert Hex to Decimal and back (Windows' Calculator app has a
-Editor (I use HxD, which can be found at https://mh-nexus.de/en/hxd/), and some program to convert Hex to Decimal and back (Windows' Calculator app has a "programming" mode that can do this).
+   "programming" mode that can do this).

-10. Now you can run the "merge"-whatever batch/python.
+09. Now you can run "chunk.exe" again.
 This will seem to do nothing, because it only changes existing files.

-11. Go back out a few folders to where fftool.exe is.
-Now drag your Step 2 file onto compress.bat.
-This will create a new file, which may be a different size, named "output_filename."
+10. Go back out a few folders to where "fftool.exe" is.
+Now drag your Step 2 file onto "compress.bat".
+This will create a new file, which may be a different size, named "output_FILENAME".

-12. Insert that new file back into the ROM.
+11. Insert that new file back into the ROM.

-For CrystalTiles 2, split apart the ROM as follows:
+For CrystalTile2, split apart the ROM as follows:
 1. Load your ROM into it (via File -> Open), then go to Tools -> NDS File System.
 2. In that sub-window, go to File -> Split ROM.
 3. Choose a folder to put the ROM files' folder into.
 It will be named the internal name of the game (KASEKI or KASEKI2 in this case).

-Also for CrystalTiles 2, insert the file as follows:
+Also for CrystalTile2, insert the file as follows:
 1. Load your ROM into it, then go to Tools -> NDS File System.
 2. For convenience, click View a list of -> Directory to show files inside folders instead of in one gigantic list.
 3. Scroll to your file, left click to select it, and then right click, press Import, and choose your edited file.
-If a popup appears talking about how the file is too small, just press "Ok," and don't worry about it.
+If a popup appears talking about how the file is too small, just press "Ok" and don't worry about it.
 4. Once that is done, quit out of the sub-menu.
 5. Now save the ROM.
 CrystalTile2 is weird, so if the Save option in the File menu is greyed-out, you will have to save by trying to quit and clicking No to cancel, then quitting for real (which entails clicking Yes twice).

 Credits to jianminyong for generating the very first name table used here, FFC attack names.
 And also, of course, for working out the compression of this game, without which none of this would be possible.

-PS: When it comes to text, you're honestly better just using Carbonizer (https://github.com/simonomi/carbonizer) for that these days.
-The text splitters will remain up here, however, both for historical purposes, and in case you need them to figure out which messages refer to what.
-If you are planning on editing text here though, please remember not to mess with the 0x00's at the end unless you are getting weird text in-game, in which case you should try to add or remove 0x00's at the end such that the last byte of the chunk is in column 03, 07, 0B, or 0F.